kubernetes/kubernetes/docs/proposals/scheduledjob.md

 a job called `nightly-earnings-report-6k7ts`.
 This is consistent with pods, but does not give the user much information.

-Alternatively, we can use time as a uniqifier.
+Alternatively, we can use time as a uniquifier.
 For example, the same scheduledJob could create a job called `nightly-earnings-report-2016-May-19`.
 However, for Jobs that run more than once per day, we would need to represent time as well as date.
 Standard date formats (e.g. RFC 3339) use colons for time.